hoovercj/we-the-people/README.md

 * `PETITION_LIMIT` - the amount of petitions to grab from any request.
 The request returns 10 by default, setting a limit allows you to get more than that.
 At the moment there are ~250 responses and ~70 open petitions at any given time.

 #### Running the Script
-To run it locally, run `$ nf main`.
+To run it locally, run `$ nf start main`.
 Otherwise, to run directly from heroku, you can issue the command `heroku run node main.js'

-To avoid posting hundreds of things on the first run you can first run `$ nf seedDB` which will grab all open and responded petitions and put them into the db so that future runs of `main.js` will only post the newest ones.
+To avoid posting hundreds of things on the first run you can first run `$ nf start seedDB` which will grab all open and responded petitions and put them into the db so that future runs of `main.js` will only post the newest ones.

-To clear the db, run `$ nf clearDB`
+To clear the db, run `$ nf start clearDB`

 To schedule this job to be run at intervals of `every 10 minutes`, `every hour`, `daily`, add the `scheduler` add-on to your heroku app, select the interval, and set the task to `node main.js`.